TrueSelph/jvcli/jvcli/templates/2.1.0/project/README.md

 This command:
 1. Checks if the server is running
 2. Logs in to the server
-3. Cleans JAC files before reinitializing
-4. Sends a request to the server to reinitialize all agents
+3. Sends a request to the server to reinitialize all agents

 #### `jvcli server importagent`